 Direct Access Entities (DAE)

 The Fiji Development Bank (FDB) is accredited for micro size projects which are capped at USD 10 million.
 These projects could be used as loan, equity, or guarantee.
-So far, the FDB has one GCF approved Simplified Approval Project (SAP): SAP016 Fiji Agro-photovoltaic Project in Ovalau (USD 10 million).
-The FDB was accredited as DAE to the GCF in Oct 2017.

 The FDB is a national public sector entity and Government-owned development bank based in Fiji.
 The main objectives are facilitating and stimulating the promotion and development of natural resources, transportation, other industries, and enterprises in Fiji.
 Special consideration and priorities include the economic development of the rural and agricultural sectors of the economy.